brainhackorg/bhg-event-materials/docs/brainhack_broadcasting_instructions.md

 For more details on how to make advance set ups please visit the [OPBS Studio Wiki](https://obsproject.com/wiki/).

-Those everal Youtube tutorials listed below might also be helpful to go over and set your streaming via OBS please do have a look at those videos.
+The Youtube tutorials listed below might also be helpful in order to set your streaming via OBS.
+Please, have a look at them !

 [How To Use OBS Studio To Live Stream - Twitch and YouTube](https://www.youtube.com/watch?v=BgpDb1XDDfY)